faktaoklimatu/web-en/collections/_infographics/policies/emission-pledges.md

 -->
 ## References

-* The source of carbon neutrality terms is the [Net Zero Tracker](https://zerotracker.net) project.
+* The reference for the carbon neutrality terms is the [Net Zero Tracker](https://zerotracker.net) project.
-* The source of the emissions database is the [EDGAR](https://edgar.jrc.ec.europa.eu/) database (*Emission Database for Global Atmospheric Research*) operated by the European Environment Agency.
+* The reference for the emissions database is the [EDGAR](https://edgar.jrc.ec.europa.eu/) database (*Emission Database for Global Atmospheric Research*) operated by the European Environment Agency.